27. Inflation and its effects on financial markets

 - Structural inflation – the production structure does not change in relation to the new needs of buyers.

 - Creeping – occurs when the price increase does not exceed a few percent per year.
 It is minimally invasive and does not cause changes in economic processes.
-Creeping inflation, It can be controlled.
+Creeping inflation can be controlled.

-- Walking – prices increase by several percent, which causes a stir on the economic market.
+- Walking – prices increase by several percent, which causes a stir in the economic market.

 - Galloping – we deal with it when the price increase on the market is already a two-digit number.
 Social and economic tensions arise (strikes).
 The economy is not growing and developing.
 An example may be double-digit inflation in our country and in the world.

 - Hyperinflation – everything happens in the blink of an eye.
 Money loses its value rapidly, prices increase day by day.
 This is generally due to ill-considered budgeting of state expenditures by the government.